chapel-lang/chapel/doc/rst/language/spec/tuples.rst

    capture the value by reference in order to avoid a potentially expensive copy operation.

-In short, some or all of the elements of a referential tuple may be references, while a value tuple will never contain a reference.
+In short, some or all of the components of a referential tuple may be references, while a value tuple will never contain a reference.

    *Example (tuple-expression-behavior.chpl)*.